DataDog/hiring-engineers/answers.md

 ## Step 1: Set up a monitor on this metric that alerts you when it goes above 0.90 at least once during the last 5 minutes.

 A guide is provided [here](https://docs.datadoghq.com/guides/monitors/) for creating a new metric monitor.

-Firstly, we will create a new monitor by hovering over *Monitors* in the main menu and clicking *New Monitor*.
+We will create a new monitor by hovering over *Monitors* in the main menu and clicking *New Monitor*.

 ![new_monitor](./screenshots/new_mn.png)

-There are many types of monitors to choose from.
+There are many types of monitors to choose.
 In this case, we use the type of *Metric* to compare the values of a metric with the threshold we are going to define.

 ![monitor_metric](./screenshots/monitor_mtc.png)

 After selecting the monitor type, we are presented with the setting page of the monitor, where we will choose the detection method, define the metric, and set alert conditions.

-We will use *Threshold Alert* as the detection method, because we have already had a specific level 0.9 as a threshold for values of the metric.
+We will use *Threshold Alert* as the detection method, because we have already had a specific level 0.9 as the threshold for values of the metric.

 Next, select the metric *test.support.random* from *role:test* as the monitoring object, where *role:test* is the tag of our agent.
 We select *simple alert* because we only monitor one metric of the single agent.

 Hence, the settings of the first two sections are shown as:

 ![monitor_s1](./screenshots/monitor_1.png)

 The alert will be triggered when the test metric goes **over 0.90 at lease once** during the last **5 minutes**.
 We **do not require** the a full window of data for evaluation, because the alert will be triggered immidiately when the condition is met.
 In addition, we will **be notified** when the data during **the past 10 minutes** are missing.
 This event is **not allowed to be automatically resolved**.
 Besides, we want the monitoring to start **without delay**.
 Therefore, in the third section, we set the condition of the alert as:

 ![monitor_s2](./screenshots/monitor_2.png)

 Once the condition is setup, the threshold will be shown on the graph of the metric.